 C.5.
-Working with the Closed Fund's employers
+Working with the Open Fund's employers

-When reviewing matters regarding the Closed Fund's investment arrangements, such as the SIP, the Trustee seeks to give due consideration to the Employers' perspective.
-While the requirement to consult does not mean that the Trustee needs to reach agreement with the Employers, the Trustee believes that better outcomes will generally be achieved if the Trustee and Employers work together collaboratively.
+The Closed Fund does not have any employers but when reviewing matters regarding the Closed Fund's investment arrangements, such as the SIP, the Trustee seeks to give due consideration to any implications that proposed changes may have for the Open Fund's Employers.
+While the requirement to consult does not mean that the Trustee needs to reach agreement with the Open Fund's Employers, the Trustee believes that better outcomes will generally be achieved if the Trustee and Open Fund Employers work together collaboratively.